ArcanaBuilder/Arcana/README.md

 ## 🧩 Who is Arcana for?
 Arcana fits well for:

-- developers who prefer explicit build logic over implicit rules</br>
+- developers who prefer explicit build logic over implicit rules
-- small and medium projects that don’t need heavyweight ecosystems</br>
+- small and medium projects that don’t need heavyweight ecosystems
-- teams that want build scripts everyone can read</br>
+- teams that want build scripts everyone can read
-- users frustrated by Make, yet unwilling to adopt massive systems like CMake</br>
+- users frustrated by Make, yet unwilling to adopt massive systems like CMake
-- anyone who wants structured task orchestration without sacrificing shell freedom</br>
+- anyone who wants structured task orchestration without sacrificing shell freedom

 If you want a builder that does its job without getting in your way, Arcana fits perfectly.

 ## 📄 License
-See the repository for license details.</br>
+See the repository for license details.

 Contributions, issues, and feature ideas are welcome.